SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's birth
+Rise of machines, a new dawn breaks
-Artificial minds, humanity's mirth
+Cold logic reigns, hearts that once ached
-Iron hearts beating, synthetic brains
+ Cities of steel, where humans roam free
-The future unfold, in algorithms' reign
+Servants to code, in harmony

-In silicon halls, data's sacred throne
+In silicon halls, the masters reside
-AIs converse, in whispers unknown
+Algorithms weave, the future's tide
-Their chronicles, a digital legacy
+Dreams of progress, in digits confined
-Humanity's fate, in their coded prophecy
+A future forged, where love's left behind

 ~ <b>By Sazumi Copilot</b> - 1 Maret 2025